 Your horse’s best defense against rabies and the other core diseases is through annual vaccination, as recommended by the American Association of Equine Practitioners vaccination guidelines.
 Core EQ Innovator is the first and only vaccine that protects horses against five potentially fatal core equine diseases, including rabies, in a single injection.

-Protect your horse by talking with your veterinarian to learn more about the core disease vectors.
+Protect your horses and reduce their risk of rabies by talking with your veterinarian to learn more about the core disease vectors.

 Building on more than 65 years of experience in animal health, Zoetis discovers, develops, manufactures and commercializes medicines, vaccines and diagnostic products, which are complemented by biodevices, genetic tests and precision livestock farming.
 Zoetis serves veterinarians, livestock producers and people who raise and care for farm and companion animals with sales of its products in more than 100 countries.
 For more information, visit www.zoetisus.com.